eclipse-theia/theia-website/src/docs/blueprint_documentation.md

 #### Windows Installer

-As is typical for Windows applications, there is an installation wizard for the Windows version of Theia Blueprint.
+As is typical for Windows applications, there is an installation wizard for the Windows version of the Theia IDE.
 The installer is configured in the nsis section of the configuration file.
 Available customizations include settings such as: